Study of visible-light emission in pure and methane-doped liquid argon: Measurements with pure liquid argon

-The absolute scintillation yield (or else photon yield) is defined as the number of emitted photons per 1 MeV of deposited energy, i.e. it is equal to the ratio of the photoelectron number to the deposited energy and to the photon-to-photoelectron conversion efficiency ($PCE$): $Y = N_{PE} / E_{dep} / PCE$.
+The absolute light yield is defined as the number of emitted photons per 1 MeV of deposited energy, i.e. it is equal to the ratio of the photoelectron number to the deposited energy and to the photon-to-photoelectron conversion efficiency ($PCE$): $Y = N_{PE} / E_{dep} / PCE$.
 The conversion efficiency is defined as $PCE = \varepsilon < PDE >$.
-Here $\varepsilon$ is the photon collection efficiency, calculated using Monte Carlo simulation, and $< PDE >$ is the SiPM PDE or PMT QE averaged over the scintillation spectrum of liquid Ar taken from either \cite{Heindl11} or \cite{Auger16} and appropriately convoluted with the acrylic transmittance spectrum (see Fig.~\ref{fig_spectra}).
+Here $\varepsilon$ is the photon collection efficiency, calculated using Monte Carlo simulation, and $< PDE >$ is the SiPM PDE or PMT QE averaged over the emission spectrum of liquid Ar taken from either \cite{Heindl11} or \cite{Auger16} and appropriately convoluted with the acrylic transmittance spectrum (see Fig.~\ref{fig_spectra}).

-The scintillation yield thus obtained is shown in table~\ref{table_pure_LAr_abs_light_yield} for pure liquid Ar at the maximum electric field and wavelength range of 400-1000~nm.
-Interestingly, the yield is almost independent of which scintillation spectrum is used, in particular for SiPM matrix data, which indicates that the results are weakly dependent on the shape of the spectrum if the latter is sufficiently flat (as in our case).
-Therefore in the following, we use the scintillation yields obtained with the SiPM matrix rather than those of PMTs.
-The resulting scintillation yield in pure liquid Ar was taken as the average between the yields for the two scintillation spectra (for that of \cite{Heindl11} and \cite{Auger16}): it amounted to $200 \pm 50$~photon/MeV and $92 \pm 23$~photon/MeV for pulsed X-rays and alpha particles, respectively.
+The light yield thus obtained is shown in table~\ref{table_pure_LAr_abs_light_yield} for pure liquid Ar at the maximum electric field and wavelength range of 400-1000~nm.
+The error in the recorded photoelectron number was about 10\% for X-rays (mainly due to calibration uncertainty) and about 15\% for alpha-particle source (due to calibration uncertainty and low photoelectron statictics).
+The systematic error in deposited energy was about 15\% for X-rays, while for alpha particles it was insignificant.
+The PCE error was about 10\% and is mainly due to uncertainty in QE and PDE of PMTs and SiPMs, respectively.
+Using the root mean square formula to sum the mentioned factors, the error in the absolute light yields turned out to be about 20\%, regardless of the photon detector and radiation source.
+Interestingly, the yield is almost independent of which emission spectrum is used, in particular for SiPM matrix data, which indicates that the results are weakly dependent on the shape of the spectrum if the latter is sufficiently flat (as in our case).
+Therefore in the following, we use the light yields obtained with the SiPM matrix rather than those of PMTs.
+The resulting light yield in pure liquid Ar was taken as the average between the yields for the two emission spectra (for that of \cite{Heindl11} and \cite{Auger16}): it amounted to $200 \pm 50$~photon/MeV and $92 \pm 23$~photon/MeV for pulsed X-rays and alpha particles, respectively.